ac-tuwien/MHLib.jl/README.md

     represented in vector form.
 The front part represents the selected elements, the back part optionally the unselected ones.

-Moreover, the main module provides:
+Moreover, the main file provides:
 - `git_version()`:
     Function returning the abbreviated git version string of the current project.
+It is good practice to write this information also to a log file in order to be able to reproduce results.
 - `settings`:
-    Global settings that can be defined independently per module in a distributed way, while values for these parameters can be provided as program arguments or in configuration files.
-Most `pymhlib` modules rely on this mechanism for their external parameters.
+    Global settings that can be defined independently per module/file in a distributed way, while values for these parameters can be provided as program arguments or in configuration files.
+Most algorithms rely on this mechanism for initializing their parameters, although they can also be set directly in the algorithms' constructor.

-Further modules:
+Further files (modules):

 - `Schedulers`, type `Scheduler`:
     A an abstract framework for single trajectory metaheuristics that rely on iteratively